Scottish national identity: 1960–present day

 Research conducted by the Scottish Social Attitudes Survey in 1979 found that more than 95% of those living in Scotland identified as "Scottish" in varying degrees, with more than 80% identifying themselves as "British" in varying degrees.
 When forced to choose a single national identity between "Scottish" and "British", 57% identified as Scottish and 39% identified as British.
 British national identity entered a sharp decline in Scotland from 1979 until the advent of devolution in 1999.
 In 2000, when forced to choose a single national identity between "Scottish" and "British", 80% identified as Scottish and only 13% identified as British, however 60% still identified as British to some degree.

 Polling conducted since 2014 has indicated that when forced to choose between "Scottish" and "British" identities, British national identity has risen to between 31–36% in Scotland and Scottish national identity has fallen to between 58–62%.
 Other national identities such as "European" and "English" have remained fairly static in Scotland since 1999 at between 1–2%.

-Among the most commonly cited reasons for the rise in Scottish national identity and coinciding decline in British national identity in Scotland between 1979–1999 is the Premiership of Margaret Thatcher and the consecutive Premiership of John Major from 1979–1997: Conservative Prime Ministers who finished second behind the Labour Party in Scotland though won the ballot across the UK as a whole and implemented unpopular policies such as the ill-fated poll tax in Scotland.
+Amongst the most commonly cited reasons for the rise in Scottish national identity and the coinciding decline in British national identity in Scotland between 1979 and 1999 is the premiership of Margaret Thatcher between 1979 and 1990 and the subsequent premiership of John Major from 1999 to 1997: Conservative Party prime ministers who finished second behind the Labour Party in Scotland though won the ballot across the UK as a whole and implemented unpopular policies such as the ill-fated poll tax in Scotland.
 The establishment of a devolved Scottish Parliament in 1999 and the holding of a referendum on Scottish independence in 2014 have been recognised as factors contributing to a gradual rise in British national identity in Scotland and a decline in Scottish national identity since 1999.